superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 ![Embedding process](assets/building_blocks/vector_compute/bb2-5.png)

-If, for example, your vector space represented restaurant reviews, these could be embedded based on ratings, food quality, and customer responses.
-Similar reviews would cluster together in the vector space, while dissimilar ones would be further apart.
+If, for example, your vector space represented restaurant reviews, these could be embedded based on ratings, food quality, and customer responses. **Similar reviews would cluster together in the vector space, while dissimilar ones would be further apart**.
 Reviews mentioning “good food” and “tasty dishes” would be close together, as their meaning is similar.

 ### A new kind of model: Pre-trained Embedding

 Until the early to mid-2010s, embedding was handled exclusively by ML teams building custom models from scratch.
 Custom models rely heavily on large volumes of task-specific data and require expert data scientists to develop and refine for months.

-Recent advances in [transfer learning](https://ai.plainenglish.io/transfer-learning-in-deep-learning-leveraging-pretrained-models-for-improved-performance-b4c49f2cd644) research have enabled _another_ kind of model, pre-trained on large more broad datasets, using more computational power than 99.9% of companies have available.
+Recent advances in [transfer learning](https://ai.plainenglish.io/transfer-learning-in-deep-learning-leveraging-pretrained-models-for-improved-performance-b4c49f2cd644) research have enabled _another_ kind of model, pre-trained on large, broad datasets, using more computational power than 99.9% of companies have available.
 Custom models continue to play a crucial role in Vector Compute, excelling at some tasks.

-However pre-trained models have performed better than custom models on others – in particular, text, image, and audio embedding.
-And, importantly, compared to building your own models, pre-trained models make it easier and faster to get to a working solution for your use case.
+However, pre-trained models have performed better than custom models on others – in particular, text, image, and audio embedding.
+And, importantly, compared to building your own models, pre-trained models make it **easier and faster** to get to a working solution for your use case.

 Let’s look at some examples:

 [Llama-2](https://ai.meta.com/llama/), developed by Meta, is a set of LLMs that have been pre-trained on a publically available corpus of data, with variants trained on 7B, 13B, 34B and 70B parameters.
-Llama-2 achieves highly impressive results on language tasks, but [as a decoder model](https://magazine.sebastianraschka.com/p/understanding-encoder-and-decoder), it is not well suited for vector embeddings.
+Llama-2 achieves highly impressive results on language tasks, but [as a decoder model](https://magazine.sebastianraschka.com/p/understanding-encoder-and-decoder) it is not well suited to vector embeddings.

 Another example is OpenAI, which leverages ELMo and GPT for unsupervised pre-training to create robust general linguistic representations.
 Read how [OpenAI has improved language understanding with unsupervised learning](https://openai.com/blog/language-unsupervised/).

-Besides Llama-2 and OpenAI, there are other prominent embedding models, ones that specialize in specific data types:
+Besides Llama-2 and OpenAI, there are **other prominent embedding models**, ones that **specialize in specific data types**:

 For **images**, there are breakthrough model architectures like [ResNet](https://arxiv.org/abs/1512.03385) (Residual Neural Network) that utilize skip connections to enable training extremely deep convolutional neural networks, and Google’s [Inception](https://arxiv.org/abs/1409.4842), which achieves human-level accuracy on image classification by pre-training on large labeled datasets like [ImageNet](https://www.image-net.org).
 By employing advanced techniques (including skip connections and concatenated convolutions), these approaches effectively learn visual features that can be transferred to downstream tasks.